passbase/passbase-node/README.md

 # Passbase Node SDK ![ci](https://github.com/passbase/passbase-node/workflows/ci/badge.svg)

+Welcome to the Passbase Verifications API docs.
+This documentation will help you understand our models and the Verification API with its endpoints.
+Based on this you can build your own system (i.e. verification) and hook it up to Passbase.

 This package is a client meant to be used on the server-side to communicate with Passbase servers.
 You can find more information here: https://docs.passbase.com/server/api